Institute of technology: United Kingdom

 In 1956, some colleges of technology received the designation college of advanced technology.
 They became universities in 1966 meaning they could award their own degrees.

 Institutions called "technical institutes" or "technical schools" that were formed in the early 20th century provided further education between high school and university or polytechnic.
 Most technical institutes have been merged into regional colleges and some have been designated university colleges if they are associated with a local university.

-In 2016 the UK government announced plans to establish new "Institutes of Technology" in England as part of its reforms to post-16 skills provision "to provide technical education in STEM subjects at levels 3, 4 and 5.
-Each IoT is likely to build on infrastructure that already exists but will have its own independent identity, governance arrangements which directly involve employers and national branding".
-The first wave of 12 institutes was announced in 2019.
-Bidding for a second wave started in 2020.

 United States

-Polytechnic institutes in the USA are elite technological universities, many dating back to the mid-19th century.
+Polytechnic institutes in the USA are technological universities, many dating back to the mid-19th century.
 A handful of American universities include the phrases "Institute of Technology", "Polytechnic Institute", "Polytechnic University" or similar phrasing in their names; these are generally research-intensive universities with a focus on engineering, science and technology.
-The earliest of these institutions include: Rensselaer Polytechnic Institute (RPI, 1824), Rochester Institute of Technology (RIT, 1829), Brooklyn Collegiate and Polytechnic Institute (1854), Massachusetts Institute of Technology (MIT, 1861), Worcester Polytechnic Institute (WPI, 1865), Stevens Institute of Technology (1870), Virginia Polytechnic Institute and State University (VPI or VT, 1872), Rose-Hulman Institute of Technology (RHIT, 1874), Case Institute of Technology (1881), New Jersey Institute of Technology (NJIT, 1881), Georgia Institute of Technology (1885), California Institute of Technology (Caltech, 1891), Carnegie Institute of Technology (1900) and Industry (1891), Cal Poly San Luis Obispo (1901), and Cal Poly Pomona (1938).
 Conversely, schools dubbed "technical colleges" or "technical institutes" generally provide post-secondary training in technical and mechanical fields, focusing on training vocational skills primarily at a community college level, parallel and sometimes equivalent to the first two years at a bachelor's degree-granting institution.

+Some of America's earliest institutes of technology include Rensselaer Polytechnic Institute (1824), Rochester Institute of Technology (1829), Brooklyn Collegiate and Polytechnic Institute (1854), Massachusetts Institute of Technology (1861), and Worcester Polytechnic Institute (1865).